 - Contact the PLAR advisors for challenge exam availability (not all courses are available for challenge).
 If in a program, ensure the course fits your program requirements.

 - If the challenge exam is available, the advisors will inquire about experience related to the course content and send exam information.

 - Pay the challenge exam fee.

 - Student schedules exam date and location through the exams department.

 - Review the Credit Bank for agreements related to previous education or training.

 TRU Campus Students

-We understand that many students wish to know their potential for credits prior to applying to a program — it can certainly help with planning of your education.
-That said, please know that in most cases (with the exception of challenge exams) students must first be admitted to a program and to have received their program plan from their program advisors.
+We understand that many students wish to know their potential for PLAR credits prior to applying to a program — it can certainly help with planning of your education.
+That said, please know that in most cases (with the exception of challenge exams) students must first be admitted to an Open Learning program and have received their official program plan from their program advisors.
 You can find information regarding program application here.

-For assistance with program-related questions or to discuss transfer credit, contact an advisor:
+For assistance with program-related questions or to discuss transfer credit, contact a program advisor: